 9. Solar Energy is Increasingly Versatile

 The growing demand for green energy, coupled with increasing technological advancements, has made great leaps for solar energy.
-We can now find solar-powered water-heaters, floodlights, motion-detectors, solar lights, attic fans, pool covers, and much more.
+We can now find solar-powered water-heaters, floodlights, motion-detectors, solar lights, attic fans, pool covers, solar pond pumps, and much more.
 As solar energy grows more and more versatile, now we can find a solar-powered version of nearly every electrical appliance.

 10. Creating Salt from Seawater is One of the Oldest Uses of Solar Energy